-Interest expense of \$112,000 in the fiscal 2013 and fiscal 2012 periods represents accrued interest in connection with Nathan's appeal of the SMG damages award calculated at the New York State statutory rate of 9% per annum.
+Interest expense of \$109,000 in the second quarter fiscal 2013 and \$111,000 in the second quarter fiscal 2012 primarily represents accrued interest in connection with Nathan's appeal of the SMG damages award calculated at the New York State statutory rate of 9% per annum.
 In connection with its appeal, on March 31, 2011, Nathan's was required to enter into both a security agreement and a blocked deposit account control agreement and to deposit approximately \$4,910,000 into the account and agree to deposit additional amounts monthly in an amount equal to the post-judgment interest.
 Nathan's expects to continue to accrue these charges during the term of the appeal.